top of page

 • 1 min read

-Tough to go wrong with serving this alongside a simple rice pilaf and roasted veggies.
+Tough to go wrong with serving this alongside a simple rice pilaf and roasted vegetables.
 Let the fish do your talking for you.
-Let them know who's boss around here.
+Let them know who’s boss around here.

 Ingredients